-B. A candidate received \$500 from a donor for the special A major donor committee gives \$500 to a candidate for the special primary election a few days before the election, and another \$500 from the same donor a few days after the primary election, when the candidate moved to the special general election.
+B. A major donor committee gives \$500 to a candidate for the special primary election a few days before the election, and another \$500 a few days after the primary election, when the candidate moved to the special general election.
 Both contributions were received during the 90 days before the general election.
 Is a Form 497 required to be filed by the donor and/or the candidate?

-No. Because \$1,000 or more was not received made in connection with one election, the Form 497 is not required to be filed.
+No. Because \$1,000 or more was not made in connection with one election, the Form 497 is not required to be filed.

-C. A political party must report contributions received 90 days before a state election, or on the date of the election.
-How does a major donor determine its reporting obligations in the 90 days before a state election, when contributing to a political party?
+C. How does a major donor determine its reporting obligations in the 90 days before a state election, when contributing to a political party?

 A political party and a donor to a political party must report each contribution of \$1,000 or more during the 90-day period before any state election or on the date of the election.
-For example, in 2013 there were four state special elections prior to July 31.
-Due to overlapping 90-day periods, each contribution of \$1,000 or more received by a political party from January 1, 2013 through July 31, 2013 triggered a Form 497.
 Check FPPC's website for state special election filing schedules.